Schooner Lewis R. French

 Absolutely!
-We encourage you to take an active part in the running of the French.
+To make the most of your Windjammer experience, we encourage you to take an active part in the running of the French.
 Feel free to help the crew furl the jib, learn coastal navigation, trim the sails, or heave up the anchor.
 We are very traditional on board; everything is done by hand.
 The crew will be there to "show you the ropes" and by trip's end, you'll be amazed at how much you've learned.
 And don't forget to try your hand at the helm.
 It's not everyday you can pilot an 1871 schooner.

 What are the cabins like?

 For a detailed look at cabins and vessel layout, see our accommodations page.
-Each cabin has an opening window, running fresh water, electric reading lights, standing head room, and we provide blankets, linens, and towels.
+Each cabin has an opening window, running fresh water, electric reading lights, a USB charger, standing head room, and we provide blankets, linens, and towels.
 The cabins are small but comfortable.
 We have longer bunks in some to accommodate tall sailors.
-We have four single cabins, 2 double bunkbed cabins and 7 double bed cabins.
+We have 4 single cabins, 2 double bunkbed cabins and 6 double bed cabins.

 What kind of food do you serve?

 On board, we serve up homestyle meals cooked on our woodburning cookstove.
 For breakfast, blueberry pancakes, bacon, sausage, (Lewis R.) French toast, fresh muffins with fruit and cereal are on the menu.
-Lunch is generally soup and salad with homemade bread.
-Dinners range from roast beef, ham, pasta, fish, or turkey always rounded out with veggies and bread.
+Lunch is generally homemade soup or chowder, salad and freshly-baked bread.
+Dinners range from roast beef, ham, pasta, fish, or turkey and are always rounded out with veggies and scrumptious side dishes.
 There are always tempting desserts like fresh baked pies and cookies.
 Best of all, one afternoon we row to a deserted beach and steam up all you can eat Lobsters.
 The menu is always changing, and we know it will be hot and delicious.

 I have a special dietary need.
 Can you accommodate me?